Jennifer Brady: 2014–2016: Early years

-2017: Breakthrough at Grand Slam tournaments
+2017: Breakthrough at the majors

-Brady reached the singles main draw of a Grand Slam tournament for the first time at the Australian Open, after winning all three of her qualifying matches.
-In the main draw, she defeated Maryna Zanevska, Heather Watson, and 14th seed Elena Vesnina.
+Brady reached the singles main-draw of a Grand Slam tournament for the first time at the Australian Open, after winning all three of her qualifying matches.
+In the main draw, she defeated Maryna Zanevska, Heather Watson and 14th seed Elena Vesnina.
 Her run came to an end in the fourth round with a straight set loss to Mirjana Lučić-Baroni.

-Due to her success at the Australian Open, Brady was able to obtain a spot in the main draw of the remaining three Grand Slam tournaments without playing the qualifying rounds.
-At the French Open, she lost her opening-round match to the 13th seed Kristina Mladenovic.
-At Wimbledon, Brady lost in the second round to the eighth seed Dominika Cibulková, in straight sets.
-At the US Open, she defeated Andrea Petkovic in the first, the 23rd seed Barbora Strýcová in the second, and Monica Niculescu in the third round.
-Facing top-seeded Karolína Plíšková in the fourth round, Brady was beaten in straight sets.
+Due to her success at the Australian Open, Brady obtained a direct spot in the main-draw of the remaining three Grand Slam tournaments without playing qualifying.
+At the French Open, she lost her opening-round match to 13th seed Kristina Mladenovic.
+At Wimbledon, she defeated Danka Kovinić then lost in the second round to eighth seed Dominika Cibulková.
+At the US Open, she defeated Andrea Petkovic, 23rd seed Barbora Strýcová and Monica Niculescu to reach the fourth round, where she lost to top seed Karolína Plíšková.

-2018: Singles slump, doubles success
+2018–19: Slump in singles, success in doubles

-Brady found more success in doubles than singles.
-In January, she reached the quarterfinals in doubles of the Australian Open with Vania King.
-In March, she reached the final of the WTA 125 Indian Wells Challenger with Vania King, where they fell to Taylor Townsend and Yanina Wickmayer in two sets.
+In 2018, Brady had more success in doubles than singles.
+She reached the quarterfinals of the Australian Open with Vania King.
+In March, she reached the final of the WTA 125 Indian Wells Challenger with King, where they fell to Taylor Townsend and Yanina Wickmayer in two sets.

-2019: Return to form

-Brady began to come back into form.
-She began the year by reaching the semifinals in doubles of the Australian Open with Alison Riske, before falling to the world No. 2 team of Tímea Babos and Kristina Mladenovic.
-In February, she made it to the third round of the Dubai Championships where she defeated world No. 22, Jeļena Ostapenko, and No. 20, Caroline Garcia, before falling to No. 4, Petra Kvitová, in three sets.
-The following week, she reached the final of the WTA 125 Indian Wells Challenger, in which she fell to Viktorija Golubic, in three sets.
+Brady began 2019 by reaching the semifinals in doubles of the Australian Open with Alison Riske, before falling to the world No. 2 team of Tímea Babos and Kristina Mladenovic.
+In February, she made it to the third round of the Dubai Championships where she defeated world No. 22, Jeļena Ostapenko and No. 20, Caroline Garcia, before falling to No. 4, Petra Kvitová, in three sets.
+The following week, she reached the final of the Indian Wells Challenger, in which she fell to Viktorija Golubic, in three sets.
 To keep the hot streak going, the following week at the Indian Wells Open, she defeated world No. 19, Caroline Garcia, before falling to No. 12, Ashleigh Barty, in the third round.

-Brady's next notable result of the year came during the grass-court swing at the Nottingham Open, when she reached semifinals before falling to eventual champion Caroline Garcia, in three sets.
-She also had a strong showing at the Premier Mandatory China Open, where she defeated fellow Americans Amanda Anisimova and Madison Keys before falling to US Open champion Bianca Andreescu in the third round.
+Brady's next notable result of the year came during the grass-court swing at the Nottingham Open when she reached semifinals, before falling to eventual champion Caroline Garcia, in three sets.
+She also had a strong showing at the Premier Mandatory China Open where she defeated fellow Americans Amanda Anisimova and Madison Keys, before falling to US Open champion Bianca Andreescu in the third round.